sakshi1303/DataEngineerDummy2/docs/InterviewQuestions.md

 ## Merge New data to view

-*I have a view consisting of shipments information.
+I have a view consisting of shipments information.
 The view consists of 1 billion records.
 The view gets refreshed each day with new or updated data.
 State how will you persist this huge data in the view.
-Write a strategy of how you can effectively merge new data to this view*.
+Write a strategy of how you can effectively merge new data to this view.

 Sample Columns:
 SHIPMENT_ID    SHIP_DAY